catenax-ng/catenax-ng.github.io/docs/internal/how-to-onboard-teams-to-any-environment.md

 To manage contribution access for a team on a repository, edit the `main.tf` file in the `100_team_onboarding` directory.
 There, add a new map entry to the `github_repositories_teams` variable inside `module "github" { ... }`.
-As convention, we decided to for the map key as a combination of repository and team (`<repository-name-team-name>`).
+As convention, we have decided to use the map key as a combination of repository and team (`<repository-name-team-name>`).
 This is done, because we have cases of multiple teams contributing to a single repository.
 This is configured, by adding multiple entries to the `github_repositories_teams` map, containing the same repository, but a different team each time.